hyperledger-solang/solang/docs/language.rst

         }
     }

-Any array index which is out of bounds (either negative array index or past the last element) will cause a runtime exception.
-Here. calling primenumber(10) will fail; the first prime number is indexed by 0, and the last by 9.
+Any array subscript which is out of bounds (either an negative array index, or an index past the last element) will cause a runtime exception.
+In this example, calling ``primenumber(10)`` will fail; the first prime number is indexed by 0, and the last by 9.

 Arrays are passed by reference.
 This means that if you modify the array in another function, those changes will be reflected in the current function.
 For example: